Slashdot Asks: Do You Still Use RSS?

 I live in RSS (Rssowl) every morning.
 I get all the news I need and can make selective choices about which ones I read (Google News, for instance, posts a lot of Sports crap I couldn't care less about, so I can see the title and know it's not worth my time to click.

-I'm dismayed by the number of sites that no longer provide RSS feeds (I'm looking at you, Daily Kos), and I'm disappointed that RSS aficionados are letting the
+I'm dismayed by the number of sites that no longer provide RSS feeds (I'm looking at you, Daily Kos), and I'm disappointed that RSS aficionados are letting the RSS clients slide by without improvement (Rssowl v2.2.1 was last released at the end of 2013).

+We RSS BELIEVERS need to band together and tell the major sites they need to support RSS clients; the software's free, and they can still inject their ads!

-I mean I got this article through RSS (Score:4, Insightful)
+I mean I got this article through RSS (Score:5, Insightful)

 I've never understood why people have gone away from it.
 It's the most effective way to track a ton of websites in entirety.
 I think of my RSS feed as my morning newspaper.
 I follow literally hundreds of websites, journals, and blogs using it, and I can churn through it all in maybe twenty minutes at my keyboard each day on inoreader.